An essential guide with best practices

 Conclusion

-Contract negotiation is about worst-case scenarios.
+SaaS contract management and negotiation is about preventing worst-case scenarios.
 You want to ensure your SaaS contract covers all of them, or enough detail that you are comfortable with the risk.

 SaaS applications can be powerful and efficient tools for your business.
 Your subscription might include upgrades and updates, access to customer service and maintenance, as well as administration and hosting.
 You can pay the SaaS provider to handle technical functions that will free up your internal IT team, such as providing a server, installing a database on the server, or maintaining the server OS.